 We believe that the Company's compensation philosophy should act as the "blueprint" for the total compensation design and targeted value to be delivered to the executive officers.
-Our compensation philosophy is intended to ensure that the framework for the Company's compensation program supports the strategic needs of the business, that the components of the pay system work in concert to influence executive behavior in support of organization imperatives and that the mechanics of the executive reward structure reinforce the corporate culture and management style of the organization.
+Our compensation philosophy is intended to ensure that the framework for the Company's compensation program supports the strategic needs of the gross-ups for executives.